|Tamoxifen Citrate or Letrozole With or Without Bevacizumab in Treating Women With Stage III or Stage IV Breast Cancer

-V. To compare the time to treatment failure, defined as the interval from randomization until progression, toxicity, withdrawn consent, or going onto non protocol therapy, in patients receiving letrozole with or without bevacizumab.
+V. To compare the time to treatment failure in patients receiving letrozole with and without bevacizumab; time to treatment failure is defined as the interval from randomization until progression, toxicity, withdrawn consent or going onto non-protocol therapy.

 VI.
 To compare the overall survival of patients receiving letrozole with or without bevacizumab, including the probability of survival until 36 months.

 V. To compare toxicity levels of bevacizumab in both the letrozole-treated patients and in the tamoxifen-treated patients.